charto/classy-mst/README.md

 `TodoData`), and the `TodoCode` class should not be used directly.
 A third, optional parameter gives the resulting model a name.
-Names are required for polymorphism to work correctly, when serializing models to JSON containing fields supporting different possible subclasses.
+Names are required for polymorphism to work correctly, when serializing models to JSON containing fields with types that have further subclasses.

 The `shim` function is a tiny wrapper that makes TypeScript accept MST types as superclasses.
 It must be used in the `extends` clause of the ES6 class